This program has now ended. We’ve replaced it with our participatory budgeting process. The below is left for the historical record only.

 We have all felt the impact of COVID-19 on our lives, and this crisis has reinforced the need for mutual support and co-operation.

 As a small co-operative, the biggest difference we can make is to give everything we have.
 So given the unprecedented times we’re all currently experiencing, we have decided to forego all of our revenue for 12 months from 1 April 2020.
 Instead, we will pass this revenue directly back to those who need it most both domestically and internationally.
+Half of the solidarity credits go to those who need it locally, and half go to our partner Union Aid Abroad – APHEDA to support energy democracy programs in the Asia-Pacific.

 Every single customer member will get an annual $50 solidarity credit.